 - Pellet storage–These systems have an automatic feeder (hopper) so pellet storage is required.
 Your pellets are delivered by a distributor to your storage location, which may be a bin in your basement, garage, or an outdoor silo, so you’ll need to be sure you have a workable option for storage.

 Note: You may have heard of geothermal heat pumps, a ground source for heating that works much like the mini-split (or air-source) heat pumps in that they transfer the heat efficiently from one place to another rather than generating it.
-Geothermal is extremely efficient but can be expensive, especially when retrofitting for an existing building.
+Geothermal is extremely efficient but can be expensive to install, especially when retrofitting for an existing building.
 The technology is most cost-effective when installation takes place at the time of construction.
 You can find out more about geothermal heating at Efficiency Vermont.

-Insulation and Conservation: Before you begin your heating system upgrade, it is best to weatherize your home to ensure that it is as efficient as possible.
+Before you begin your heating system upgrade, it is best to weatherize your home to ensure that it is as efficient as possible.
 As you design and implement your new system, you can optimize efficiency by annually checking for and fixing leaks in the lines or pipes that carry heat throughout your home, whether they are the water pipes of your radiant system or the air ducts of your forced hot air system.
 Check floor registers throughout your home and move any obstructions that will prevent the free flow of air.
 You can conserve heat by closing off rooms you do not use during the winter months (though you should first make certain that closing off rooms will not cause your plumbing pipes to freeze).

-Give Yourself a Choice of Heating Options: Creating a more efficient home heating system doesn’t have to be all or nothing.
+Creating a more efficient home heating system doesn’t have to be all or nothing.
 For example, instead of ripping out your entire propane boiler, you may choose to purchase a mini-split to reduce your use of the boiler.
 Not only will you save money, but if anything ever happens to your mini-split, you will always have a backup.
 Sometimes the most ideal situation is one with multiple options.
 You may only need the heat pump during August but in January you need a wood stove backup.
 By having more than one option for heating your home, you have greater control and flexibility in choosing the alternative that will produce the greatest savings as well as the greatest comfort.

 About Laurie Fielder